 The truth is, I’m not particularly clever.
 I’m not well-read.
 I’m not particularly talented.
 On a bad day, I still get described as ‘one out of ten’ or told by the National Archives that I’m a bloody awful candidate for a job.

 What happened was that I developed a craving for Marvell’s poetry that became a passion, and the inability to accomplish that properly at the age of 18 would not deter me from having another go.

 After the almost inevitable failure to reach my first choice university, I decided to take a gap year.
 There was no glamour or exotic trips.
 I worked full-time, earned some money, joined a gym, and cleared my head.

 By chance, I met a wonderful group of people, several of whom remain among my best friends today.
 Things started to brighten, and with that alone, so did my abilities.

-Though the merits of IQ tests are disputable, I found it fascinating that I could score 14 points higher after a year away from education than I did on the eve of my A-Level exams.
+Though the merits of IQ tests are disputable, I found it fascinating that I could score 14 points higher after a year away from education than I did on the eve of my A-level exams.
 It showed me that applied intelligence is psychological and responsive, and that it owes as much to health and state of mind as it does to the Gradgrindian pursuit of facts.

 Having the right tutor, who was a resounding inspiration, led me to work hard and carry a little belief.
-By the end of my first semester, the failure from 18 months ago had transformed itself into something much more positive.
+By the end of my first semester, the failure from 18 months earlier had transformed itself into something much more positive.

 Doubtless there was a time when I was among the worst of them.
-Even my Master’s thesis is a total mess.

 One essential component of the postgraduate experience has been learning to write properly, and having people around who will tell it as it is.
-As difficult as it seemed at times, the bluntness of my PhD supervisor on this issue was a great help.
+As challenging as it seemed at times, the bluntness of my PhD supervisor on this issue was a great help.

 Handling criticism is a challenge.
 Sometimes, it fires up stubbornness; you determine that next time there will be less corrective pencil on the page.